-On behalf of Trustees, I would like to extend a warm welcome to all students and families as we reopen Rainbow Schools for the 2020-2021 school year.
+On behalf of Trustees, I would like to extend a warm welcome to all students and families as we reopen Rainbow Schools for the 2021-2022 school year.

-Whether you are attending school in person or online, our educators and support staff look forward to reconnecting with you and embarking on your journey of learning together.
+Whether you are attending school in person or online, our educators and support staff look forward to embarking on your journey of learning together.